secundant/neodx/apps/docs/svg/writing-icon-component.md

 import type { SVGProps } from 'react';
 import { SPRITES_META, type SpritesMap } from './sprite.gen';

-// Our icon will extend SVG element and accept all its props export interface IconProps extends SVGProps<SVGSVGElement> {
+// Our icon will extend an SVG element and accept all its props export interface IconProps extends SVGProps<SVGSVGElement> {
   name: AnyIconName;
 }